ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 Please note that a tuple belongs to only one of the tumbling windows, while with a sliding window it is very much possible that a single tuple is processed within multiple windows.

 ### Stream API
-The [Storm Streams API](http://storm.apache.org/releases/2.0.0-SNAPSHOT/Stream-API.html#streambuilder) is pretty new.
+The [Storm Streams API](http://storm.apache.org/releases/2.0.0-SNAPSHOT/Stream-API.html#streambuilder){:target="_blank" rel="noopener noreferrer"} is pretty new.

-It tends to provide a DSL which corresponds more with other streaming DSL's, making your data processing feel more natural and less clunky, as compare to be thinking in Spouts and Bolts.
+It tends to provide a DSL which corresponds more with other streaming DSLs, making your data processing feel more natural and less clunky, as compared to be thinking in spouts and bolts.

-In the background it will convert the DSL to Spouts and Bolts though, so knowing how Storm works internally is still pretty important.
+In the background it will convert the DSL to spouts and bolts though, so knowing how Storm works internally is still pretty important.

 ### Takeaways Apache Storm

-* It is pretty mature.
+* It is pretty mature
-* Low latency / high throughput.
+* Low latency / high throughput
-* It does tend to feel pretty clunky thinking in Spouts and Bolts - for a developper not that big of a hassle, but for a data scientist I can imagine that at times it will be harder to wrap your head around it.
+* It does tend to feel pretty clunky thinking in Spouts and Bolts - for a developer it is not that big of a hassle, but for a data scientist I can imagine that at times it will be harder to wrap your head around it